alberon/awe/docs/contributing.rst

  Unit tests
 ================================================================================

-Please ensure that every important function and bug fix has corresponding unit tests, to ensure backwards-compatibility.
+Please ensure that every important function and bug fix has corresponding unit tests, to ensure backwards compatibility.

 The unit tests are in ``test/``.
 They are written in regular `CoffeeScript <http://www.coffeescript.org/>`_.